AIQC-Hub/bal-report/README.md

 # Summary Report for the Baltic Sea NRT and DM CTD Datasets

-Welcome to the site.
-Here, we provide a collection of resources and summary reports containing statistics and other relevant information about the datasets.
+The site provides a collection of resources and summary reports containing statistics and other relevant information about the datasets.

 ## Website